List of Star Wars television series: Maul – Shadow Lord (2026–present)

-Star Wars: Visions Presents
+Visions Presents (2026)

-A new series titled Star Wars Visions Presents, as a spin-off to Star Wars: Visions was announced at Star Wars Celebration on April 19, 2025.
-The first season will be The Ninth Jedi, a full anime series building on the shorts of the same name.
-The series will be released in 2026.
+A new series titled Star Wars: Visions Presents, serving as a spin-off to Star Wars: Visions was announced at Star Wars Celebration on April 19, 2025.
+The series, subtitled The Ninth Jedi, is a full anime series building on the shorts of the same name.
+The series was released on August 5, 2026, on Disney+ and Hulu.